 For those less familiar with Kim Ki-young, he was most known for being a horror film director working within an industry that liked to mash-up melodrama with all other genres.
 Goryeojang has a horror genre-required money shot near the end that can come across as campy today, but I imagine it was quite a shock for its time.
 (I myself couldn't help emitting the typical, horror-audience, sarcastic response, 'Oh, you did not go there!' while watching that scene on DVD.)
 It also features moments of shaman ritual that alternately act as partial documents of how these traditions were understood by the South Korean film industry at this time.
 An interesting bit of trivia regarding this film is that Kim accused Shin Sang-ok of stealing an image from a production still from Goryeojang of the mother being carried on an A-frame for his film Bound By Chastity Rule and a legal ruckus arose because of this.
 In this way, Goryeojang demonstrates yet again how Kim Ki-young could generate controversy inside and outside his films, becoming a cultural agent making a huge impact in his time and beyond considering the present day filmmakers who owe a debt to his bizarre, creative vision.
 (Adam Hartzell)

 Goryeojang ("Goryeojang").
 Directed by Kim Ki-young.
 Screenplay by Kim Ki-young.
 Starring Kim Jin-kyu, Joo Jeung-nyo, Kim Bo-ae, Kim Dong-won, Lee Ye-chun, Park Am, Jeon Ok.
 Cinematography by Kim Deok-jin.
 Produced by Korean Art Films Co./Kim Ki-young Production.
 110min, 35mm, b&w.
 Screened at the 10th Asian Film Festival.
-Winner of Best Film, Best Director (Kim Ki-young), Best Art Director (Park Seok-in, Kim Hyeon-kyoon) at the 7th Buil Film Festival.
+Winner of Best Film, Best Director (Kim Ki-young), Best Art Director (Park Seok-in, Kim Hyeon-kyoon) at the 7th Buil Film Awards.

 Last night I sat down and watched yet another Shin Sang-ok film.
 Unlike his other films that I have seen, this one has a strong element of comedy involved-mostly in the form of sight gags.
 I now know why Shin did not make many comedies.
 The movie itself is not bad but the comedic sequences are poorly timed and executed, although much of the fault may lie with the lead actor Shin Yeong-gyun who is also not known as a skilled comic actor.
 (The KMDB generously overlooks the fact that the film is at least in part a comedy and opts to list the movie as a historical melodrama).